twbs/bootstrap-npm-starter/README.md

 ## Usage

-Be sure to have [Node.js](https://nodejs.org/) installed before proceeding.
+Be sure to have [Node.js](https://nodejs.org/) installed before proceeding. **We recommend using Node's LTS releases, which is currently at v16.x.
+We only test our compiled CSS against v16.**

 ```shell
 # Clone the repo